-The GDPR Assessment will provide your organisation with a full diagnosis of your marketing database and processes to enable you to take the action you need to ensure you will be compliant come 2018.
+The Blue Sheep GDPR Revenue Impact Assessment will provide your organisation with a diagnosis of your marketing database to enable you to take the action you need to ensure compliance come 2018.

 Improve the health, accuracy and compliance of your customer database ahead of GDPR, using our data cleansing and enhancement services.

 Conforming to GDPR requires changes to systems and how people work.
 We can help staff develop a culture of accountability and governance, with ongoing compliance support.